nicktehrany/website/website/content/IN4191 Notes/Lecture9.md

 **Using a shared modulus** (using the same $p$ and $q$), the attacker can trivially calculate $d$.
 In the first case, bob and the attacker are sharing a modulus (and bob is index 2), the attacker can calculate $d$ using $e_2*d_2\equiv 1\text{ mod }\phi(N)$.

-In the second case, where the attacker knows that two parties use the same modulus, he gets two different ciphertexts from both parties for the same plaintext,
+In the second case, if the attacker can obtain two different ciphertexts for the same plaintext by both other parties, he can find the keys

 ![Shared Modulus](/images/IN4191/RSA-Shared-Modulus.png)